-The chapter, which was largely expanded (from 17 to 26 pages), mainly reiterated the presentation of the "social evolutionary process" which had already been made in 1893.
+Chapter 9, which was expanded from 17 to 26 pages, mainly reiterated the presentation of the "social evolutionary process" which had already been made in 1893.
 However, it introduced a new perspective.
 Instead of starting from the lack of regulation in the life of the primitives, Bücher this time stressed the fact that it existed originally "only one kind of human activity that merged work, play, and art together" (p.
 357).